deepaklearner/sample_cypher/further_req.md

 2.2 can we avoid iterrows
 3. If the resourceid is present in df but not present in iamidsidentities. print those resourceid in form of a list in the log for the batch.
 3.1 Give me full code
+3.2 glide.iamidsidentities is a huge table having .7 million rows. i dont think "SELECT resourceid FROM glide.iamidsidentities" is a good idea